 Let me know in the comments if you try this recipe!

 Note: This post is not sponsored, I just really enjoy cooking with the Instant Pot.
 This post contains affiliate links though.
 I earn a small commission if you order through one of these links.
 It helps support this blog and keeps the recipes coming.

-- 2 cups split and peeled soybeans (see notes for whole soybeans)
+- 2 cups split and peeled soybeans see notes for whole soybeans

 - 6 cups water

-- 1 tbsp white rice vinegar
+- 1 tablespoon white rice vinegar

-- 1 tsp tempeh starter
+- 1 teaspoon tempeh starter